svigerske/mp/doc/source/modeling-expressions.rst

                        max((x+1)*x*z, y, y-z)<=3 and exp(y)<=12);

-AMPL represents these combinations as expression trees, which are sent to MP-based solver interfaces to be processed as solvers require.
+AMPL represents these combinations as expression trees, which are sent to MP-based solver interfaces to be processed as solvers require, or user desires.

 Indexing over sets is a common feature of AMPL expressions.
 The examples below use two kinds of indexing expressions,